finomen/nf-blog/content/posts/network.md

 ```

-Now we could setup bridge and configure ports
+#### Bridge and Port Configuration

+Now we'll set up the bridge interface and configure individual ports.
+The bridge enables VLAN switching and connects all network segments.
+Each port is configured with appropriate VLAN tagging based on its purpose:
 **bridge.tf**
 ```terraform
 locals {